MS7700/cagematch-scraper/README.md

-# Cagematch Scrapper
+# Cagematch Scraper

-The Cagematch Scrapper is a Node.js project designed to scrape data from the Cagematch website and generate a JSON file containing match details.
+The Cagematch Scraper is a Node.js project designed to scrape data from the Cagematch website and generate a JSON file containing match details.

 ## Overview

-The `CagematchScrapper` class is responsible for scraping match data from the Cagematch website.
-It uses the `RequestManager` to fetch match data and the `ScrapperManager` to extract match details from the HTML.
+The `CagematchScraper` class is responsible for scraping match data from the Cagematch website.
+It uses the `RequestManager` to fetch match data and the `ScraperManager` to extract match details from the HTML.

 ## JSON Structure Examples